dhelgerson/ObsidianVault/ml/The Exam.md

 some of the questions will reflect the quiz. others are more in depth Look over inference engine cycle (starting w/ conflation)

-quiz serves to emphasize what WILL be on the exam. not verbatim
+quiz serves to emphasize what WILL be on the exam. questions not verbatim

 1 question will require a simple clips program to be written
 - not picky about syntax but has to look like clips